QUOTES-Meghan and Harry on racism in UK royal family, suicidal thoughts and walking away | Sports-Games

 Meghan declined to name who expressed those concerns: "I think that would be very damaging to them.
 That was relayed to me from Harry those were conversations that family had with him."
 Harry, asked about the issue: "That conversation, I'm never going to share.
 But at the time, it was awkward.
 I was a bit shocked."

-"That was right at the beginning when she wasn't going to get security when members of my family were suggesting that she carries on acting because there's not enough money to pay for her, and all this sort of stuff.
-There were some really obvious signs, before we even got married, that this was going to be really hard."
+"That was right at the beginning when she wasn't going to get security, when members of my family were suggesting that she carries on acting because there's not enough money to pay for her, and all this sort of stuff.
+There were some real obvious signs, before we even got married, that this was going to be really hard."
 Meghan, on considering suicide:

 "I just didn't want to be alive anymore.
 And that was a very clear and real and frightening constant thought.
 And I remember how he (Harry) just cradled me."
 She said she went to senior people in the institution to ask for help.